Pikurrot/whisper-gui/README.md

 ![whisper-gui-img](https://github.com/Pikurrot/Pikurrot/blob/main/images/whisper-gui/interface_screenshot.png?raw=true)

+## Warning
+⚠️ **Warning!** This software currently does not work due to the latest update of the dependency WhisperX.
+I will fix this as soon as possible, stay up to date.
+In the meanwhile, any contribution to fix it is welcome!

 ## Requirements
 - [Anaconda](https://docs.anaconda.com/free/anaconda/install/) or [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) installed and `conda` added to PATH.
 - `git` installed and added to PATH.
 See [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).